lakshmiDRIP/DROP/NumericalOptimizerLibrary.md

 	* A Greedy Heuristic
 	* Cutting Planes Algorithm and PROXACCPM – Concept and Tool
 	* PROXACCPM Performance on the Generic Problem
+	* Chvatal-Gomory Cuts and Variants
+	* Chvatal-Gomory Cuts
+	* Deriving the Cuts for the Setup
+	* Branching Rule and Node Selection
+	* Computational Results
+	* Conclusion
 	* References